Last updated April 2023

 Brighton Road took us to inner London, to an undetermined location, to give us the opportunity to model an urban setting.
 The layout was started in 1997, was first exhibited in a fully operational form at Scaleforum 2010, and was retired after Scalefour North at Wakefield in 2014.

 Over the years we have exhibited our layouts at many British exhibitions, and have taken Pulborough to the continent on three occasions (Argentan, Orleans and Utrecht).
 Pulborough has twice won both Scalefour and Scalefour North 'best layout' awards in the same year, and also won best layout trophy at expoEM in 1995.
 West Chiltington won best layout award at expoEM South in the same year.
-Plumpton Green was voted by the visiting public as third best layout at Uckfield 2014, won the York Trophy for best layout at Scaleforum 2015, and the Walton-Evans Trophy for best layout a Scalefour North in 2017.
+Plumpton Green was voted by the visiting public as third best layout at its first public showing at Uckfield (2014), and has won several more awards since.

 The building of Plumpton Green can be seen here.